-- In Ireland, the Irish Energy Authority hosts a comprehensive database of EPCs, including an interactive map, and providing aggregated data, supporting local policymaking and strategies to alleviate energy poverty or invest in infrastructure. - In Sweden, the 'smart built environment' is part of a joint initiative on strategic innovation programmes aiming to create the right conditions for international competitiveness and sustainable solutions to global societal challenges.
-Sweden also developed a strategic innovation agenda for smart and sustainable cities, 'viable cities', which is the biggest project in research and innovation on smart and sustainable cities ever implemented in Sweden. - Estonia is developing simplified digital tools for building where owners notably of single dwellings can input existing building parameters (wall type, window type, heating system, ventilation system) and choose different energy efficiency improvement options (insulation thickness of the exterior wall and roof, new windows with three glass packages, change of heating system, installation of ventilation system, installation of solar panels). - Hungary continued the smart cost-sharing programme for district heating housing launched in September 2019.
-The use and uptake of smart cost-sharing to enable continuous monitoring of energy consumption is an effective tool to strengthen the awareness of users.
+- In Sweden, the 'smart built environment' is part of a joint initiative on strategic innovation programmes aiming to create the right conditions for international competitiveness and sustainable solutions to global societal challenges.
+Sweden also developed 'viable cities', a strategic innovation agenda for smart and sustainable cities, which is the biggest project in research and innovation on smart and sustainable cities ever implemented in the country. - Estonia is developing simplified digital tools for building where owners, particularly of single dwellings, can input existing building parameters (wall type, window type, heating system, ventilation system) and choose different energy efficiency improvement options (insulation thickness of the exterior wall and roof, new windows with three glass packages, change of heating system, installation of ventilation system, installation of solar panels). - Hungary continued the smart cost-sharing programme for district heating housing launched in September 2019.
+The use and uptake of smart cost sharing to enable continuous monitoring of energy consumption is an effective tool to strengthen the awareness of users.

-Making the construction ecosystem fit to deliver sustainable renovation, maximising reuse and recycling and circularity
+Making the construction sector fit to deliver sustainable renovation, maximising reuse and recycling and circularity

-• In Belgium, in the Brussels Capital region, a study will be launched to define a strategy for reusing building materials.
-Furthermore, Brussels Environment will develop a methodology to compare the environmental costs of a demolition/reconstruction operation and a renovation.
+• In Belgium, in the Brussels Capital region, a study will be launched to draw up a strategy for reusing building materials.
+Furthermore, Brussels authorities will develop a methodology to compare the environmental costs of demolition/reconstruction and renovation.
 The strategy agreed will be turned into a regulatory obligation.
-The Brussels authorities also plan to draft and implement a regulation, which will require selective dismantling (via environmental permits), organised in such a way that the reusable elements will be effectively dismantled and recovered for introduction into a re-use chain.
+The Brussels authorities also plan to draft and implement a regulation to require selective dismantling (via environmental permits) organised in such a way that reusable elements will be effectively dismantled and recovered for introduction into a reuse chain.

-Tackling energy poverty and worst performing buildings
+Tackling energy poverty and worst-performing buildings

-- Croatia considers the establishment of a specific fund where costs are reimbursed to energy-poor or at-risk-of-energy-poor households.
-Additional investments will be needed as approximately 50% of the buildings will also need seismic retrofit. - In Lithuania in 2013, municipalities were asked to identity worst performing buildings and these buildings were prioritised in the programme (which started in 2005) for the renovation (modernisation) of multi-apartment buildings.
-The Programme will continue and nearly 500 multi-apartment buildings will be renovated each year, with energy savings of 100 GWh.
-After renovation, the building should qualify for class C and 40% savings should be achieved in the building's energy consumption. - In Slovenia, the ZERO500 programme aims at alleviating growing energy poverty through investments in energy efficiency measures (replacement of facades, windows, roof insulation, installation of ventilation and others).
+- Croatia is considering setting up a specific fund where costs are reimbursed to energy-poor or at-risk-of-energy-poor households.
+Additional investments will be needed as approximately 50% of the buildings will also need seismic retrofit. - In Lithuania, in 2013 municipalities were asked to identify the worst-performing buildings; these buildings were prioritised in the programme (which started in 2005) for the renovation (modernisation) of multi-apartment buildings.
+The programme will continue, with nearly 500 multi-apartment buildings renovated each year, producing energy savings of 100 GWh.
+After renovation, buildings should qualify for class C, with 40% savings achieved in their energy consumption. - In Slovenia, the ZERO500 programme aims at alleviating growing energy poverty through investments in energy efficiency measures (replacement of facades, windows, roof insulation, installation of ventilation and others).
 The programme will include 500 low-income households in single-dwelling buildings or apartments in double-dwelling buildings, which will receive 100% of the grants to finance investments.